dk326/Product-performance-and-RFM/README.md

 - The unique customers have been identified by counting the disctinc IDs
 - The results are grouped by product type and ordered in descending order by number of customers

-2. What is the best-selling product based on total sales?
+**2. What is the best-selling product based on total sales?*

 <img width="595" alt="Screenshot 2024-10-10 at 2 15 16 PM" src="https://github.com/user-attachments/assets/7d7a95b6-4fc4-4d18-9223-035de0f0310c">